 In this work we study $B\rightarrow K\pi$ decays in a modified perturbative QCD (PQCD) approach, with which $B\to\pi\pi$ decays have been studied very recently in Ref. \cite{luyang2022}, where both the branching ratios and $CP$ violation in three $B\to\pi\pi$ decay modes are well consistent with experimental data.
 It is found that, using $B$ meson wave function that obtained by solving the bound state equation in relativistic potential model \cite{yang2012wave,liu2014spectrum,liu2015spectrum,sun2017decay,sun2019wave}, the suppression to soft contribution from Sudakov factor is not large enough.
-A soft truncation have to be introduced in an appropriate momentum scale.
-When the momentum transfer larger than this critical momentum scale, the contributions to $B\rightarrow \pi$ and $B\rightarrow K$ transition form factors can be calculated perturbatively.
+A soft truncation have to be introduced in an appropriate momentum scale $\mu_c$.
+When the momentum transfer larger than this critical momentum scale $\mu_c$, the contributions to $B\rightarrow \pi$ and $B\rightarrow K$ transition form factors can be calculated perturbatively.
 And soft form factors need to be introduced to include soft contributions with the momentum transfer lower than the momentum scale of cutoff.
 With the soft cutoff and soft form factors, the calculation of $B\rightarrow \pi$ and $B\rightarrow K$ transition form factors becomes more reliable.